A Long Way from Chicago: Plot

-"The Mouse in the Milk" - 1930."
-The next summer, the Cowgill boys are tormenting the town by blowing up Grandma's mailbox or Effie Wilcox's privy.
+The Mouse in the Milk, 1930

+The next summer, the Cowgill boys are tormenting the town by blowing up Grandma Dowdel's mailbox, then Effie Wilcox's privy.
 Grandma tells one of the boys she won't be home for her daily milk delivery, knowing the boys would try to steal something from her.
-That night she turns the lights off and waits for them to come and steal; she catches them and has Joey get their parents.
-Grandma tells Mr. Cowgill that if his boys won't stop she'll tell everyone that she found a mouse in her milk, running his business to the ground.
+That night she turns the lights off and waits for them, catching them in the act, while Joey gets their parents.
+Grandma tells Mr. Cowgill that if his boys don't stop, she'll tell everyone that she found a mouse in her milk, discrediting his business.